 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.

 In a study exploring the relationship between coaches' behaviour and statements, and athletes' self-talk 243 athletes (106 females and 137 males) representing a variety of sports participated.
 Subjects completed the Athletes' Positive and Negative Self-Talk Scale, which assesses the frequency of positive and negative self-talk; the Coaches' Positive and Negative Statements Scale, which assesses the frequency of coaches' positive and negative statements; and the Coaching Behaviour Questionnaire, which assesses two dimensions of coaches' behaviour, supportiveness and negative activation.
 Structural equation modelling of the results showed that coaches' positive statements were found to mediate the relationship between coaches' supportiveness and athletes' positive self-talk.
 Similarly, negative statements made by the coach were found to mediate the relationship between coaches' negative activation and athletes' negative self-talk.
-Bottom line here is that the behaviour and statements of a coach have a direct impact on an athletes' confidence.
+The bottom line here is that the behaviour and statements of a coach have a direct impact on an athletes' confidence.